alex-muliande/Delani-studio/README.md

 >>>>>**_JavaScript_**

 ## Support and controls
-incase of anything or any questions reach out to me for verifications@alexnad425@gmail.com
+incase of anything or any questions reach out to me for verifications@ alexnad425@gmail.com